HarshitSati/Projects/README.md

 # Projects
-A collection of various projects.
+A collection of various projects primarily in Machine Learning / Deep Learning.